fairmiracle/Floppy/readme.md

 ## Requirement (Python >= 3.8.0)
     - PyAudio: accept the first human voice, hopefully the wake-up words.
-    - pvporcupine: detects wake-up words (here "Hello, Floppy" is trained online, which is the name of the dog in the Oxford tree).
+    - pvporcupine: detects wake-up words (here "Hello, Floppy" is trained online, and Floppy is the dog's name in the Oxford tree).
     - pvcobra: detects the wake-up words is finished
     - openai: Official API by OpenAI.
     - revChatGPT: Reverse Engineered ChatGPT API by OpenAI.